5 Questions to Ask Your Web Designer About SEO

-I got a very distraught phone call from a wedding photographer last year.
-In her 8th year of business, after an expensive website redesign, her leads had dried up.
+I got a very distraught SEO inquiry from a wedding photographer a couple years ago.
+After she had poured money into an expensive website redesign, her leads had dried up.

 She was panicking about bookings for the next season.

 She had an idea of the problem: For years, she had ranked on the first page of Google for “[her city name] wedding photographer,” which brought her a significant number of inquiries.

 But after her website redesign, her ranking had dropped and dropped and dropped some more.

 She had fallen from Page 1 to page 7 of Google for her most important keyword, and her traffic was cut in half.